leangjia/blender_docs/manual/modeling/modifiers/generate/booleans.rst

 The *Boolean* modifier performs operations on meshes that are otherwise too complex to achieve with as few steps by editing meshes manually.
-It uses one of the three available boolean operations to create a single mesh out of two mesh objects:
+It uses one of the three available Boolean operations to create a single mesh out of two mesh objects:

 .. figure:: /images/modeling_modifiers_generate_booleans_union-intersect-difference-examples.png